Iterix-US/LightRail.DotNet/README.md

-# LightRail.DotNet
+# SeroGlint.DotNet

 **A powerful yet lightweight toolkit that simplifies, accelerates, and enhances your .NET development.**

 ---

-## 🚦 **What is LightRail.DotNet?**
+## 🚦 **What is SeroGlint.DotNet?**

 At Iterix, we know that the repetitive tasks in software development slow teams down.
-**LightRail.DotNet** is our solution—a carefully designed library filled with elegant extension methods, converters, serialization utilities, and common tools tailored specifically for .NET developers.
+**SeroGlint.DotNet** is our solution—a carefully designed library filled with elegant extension methods, converters, serialization utilities, and common tools tailored specifically for .NET developers.
 Our mission is straightforward: eliminate boilerplate, reduce friction, and enable your team to build better software, faster.

 ---